Aliénor Bisantis PhD Candidate

 Gender and Academic Mobility

 What explains the gender gap in academic careers?
-This paper studies how geographic mobility constraints contribute to gender disparities in academic hiring, using novel administrative data covering the universe of PhD graduates in France between 2009 and 2021 across all academic fields.
-I link individuals to the full set of job openings in their field and year of first application to analyze job search behavior and outcomes.
-First, I show that women apply to fewer positions, over shorter distances, and are more likely to target universities near their PhD institution.
-Second, I leverage quasi-random variation in the geographic structure of the job market across fields and cohorts to show that candidates facing more distant openings apply to fewer positions and are less likely to secure a job.
-Women respond more negatively to geographically distant markets, making them more exposed to these spatial frictions.
-Finally, I quantify the extent to which mobility constraints contribute to gender gaps in hiring: conditional on facing the same job market structure, women’s stronger sensitivity to distance lowers their probability of securing a position by 1.71 percentage points relative to men, representing about 20% of the average hiring rate.
+This paper studies how geographic mobility constraints contribute to gender disparities in academic hiring, using novel administrative data covering the universe of PhD graduates in France (2009-2021) across all academic fields.
+I link individuals to the full set of job openings in their field to analyze job search behavior and the probability of obtaining a first academic job.
+First, I show that both men and women apply to positions that are within a shorter distance to their PhD university, but that women are more sensitive to distance.
+Second, I leverage quasi-random variation in the geographic structure of the job market across fields and cohorts to show that when available jobs are farther away, applications and hiring fall, especially for women.
+Finally, I quantify the role of mobility constraints in the hiring gap: when evaluated at the same average market distance, women’s stronger sensitivity to distance lowers their probability of obtaining a first academic job in their first year of application by 1.7 percentage points relative to men, representing about 20% of the average hiring rate.
 Taken together, the findings highlight geographic mobility constraints as a meaningful and previously underexplored mechanism contributing to gender disparities in academic careers.

 Work in Progress